How to finance the purchase of a castle? Subsidies and grants

 b.
 Heritage Foundation

-The Heritage Foundation is a private organization that supports the preservation of historic monuments.
+The Heritage Foundation is a private organization that supports the preservation of historical monuments.
 It offers financial assistance to castle owners wishing to undertake restoration work.
 In return, the owners must commit to opening the castle to the public for a certain number of days per year.

-4. Tax reductions for castle owners
+4. Tax breaks for castle owners

-has.
-Historical Monuments Law
+a.
+Historic Monuments Law

-• Property management costs.
+• Property management fees.

 b.
 Rentals and openings to the public